arnoo/git-deliver/README.md

 Although I have started using it often, git-deliver is still in it's early stages.
 "It works for me", but your mileage may vary.

-See the output of "grep -r TODO" for an idea of coming changes and fixes.
+See the output of `grep -r TODO` for an idea of coming changes and fixes.

 I welcome all suggestions and code contributions.